rust-lang/surveys/surveys/2026/leadership-council/questions.md

 - Unsure
 - Disagree
 - Strongly Disagree
-- Not enough information to comment.
+- Not enough information to comment

 ### Accountability

 Did we perform the following duty well in the past year?

-> Ensuring top-level teams are accountable to their purviews, to other teams,
-> and to the Project.
+*Ensuring top-level teams are accountable to their purviews, to other teams, and to the Project.*

 Type: select one (optional)